Skip to content

 Mahakali Mata Mandir

-I enjoyed greatly taking the steps uphill.
-Donkey caravans climb up to delivery goods to temple stalls.
+I enjoyed taking the steps uphill greatly.
+Donkey caravans climb up to deliver goods to temple stalls.
 On the stairs, many stalls sell prayer goods.
-Many red-finger prints on every steps.
+Many red-finger prints on every step.
 Ruins on the mountains.

-Ropeway is another option accessible from the entry point, takes to hill top station, where are many shops sell prayer goods.
+Ropeway is another option accessible from the entry point, takes you to the hill top station, where there are many shops selling prayer goods.
 Temple is built on the highest point of the mountain.
 A long queue walks slowly up to the temple.
 On the highest point, a panorama view of the old kingdom.

 Upon your return to the Pavangdh bus stop, enjoy a cup of chai at the food stall and some snacks.